 An officer, who was first to respond to the accident scene, said the car and the fact that Woods was buckled up, saved his life.
 Sheriff Alex Villaneuva said that the front end of the SUV was completely destroyed but the interior was more or less intact.

 Crashworthiness Can Make a Difference

-Tiger Woods’ car accident is an example of how safety features can help prevent catastrophic injuries and fatalities.
-Our auto defect lawyers have maintained, however, safety features that can save lives should never be considered “luxury” additions to vehicles.
-In fact, many safety features don’t cost a whole lot to incorporate.
-Being alive after a car accident is not an option that only the wealthy should have.
+Tiger Woods car accident is an example of how safety features can help prevent catastrophic injuries and fatalities.
+Our auto defect lawyers have maintained.
+However, safety features that can save lives should never be considered “luxury” additions to vehicles.
+In fact, many safety features don’t cost much to incorporate.
+Being alive after a car accident is not an option only the wealthy should have.
 If automakers have the technology to build certain safety features in the vehicle, providing those valuable features to consumers would be the right thing to do.